Initialized empty Git repository in /path/to/repository/.git/

 # 1 file changed, 2 insertions(+)

-: Shows the status of modified files in the working directory.
+git status: Shows the status of modified files in the working directory.

 Example: